Sexual Abuse & Assault

 According to the law, sexual intrusion without authorization is a form of rape.
 Rape is defined by the FBI as “any penetration, however minor, of the anus or the vagina with any part of the body or instrument, or oral intrusion by a sexual organ of another individual without the agreement of the victim” for its Universal Crime Reports.

-Any force used is not always physical.
+Any sexual abuse used is not always physical.
 A perpetrator may use threats, intimidation, or other forms of psychological coercion to force a victim to engage in sexual activity without their consent.
 Some abusers resort to physical or psychological coercion to get their victims to obey.

-The vast majority of offenders are people the victim knows and trusts.
-Roughly eight out of ten cases of sexual assault are undertaken by a person the victim knows, such as an intimate partner or a stranger.
+The vast majority of sexual abuse offenders are people the victim knows and trusts.
+Roughly eight out of ten cases of sexual assault are undertaken by a person the victim knows, such as an intimate partner.

 An example of a blitz sexual assault is a sudden, brutal attack on a victim in a public place at night.

-Victims of rape, whether at the hands of a stranger or someone they know, are frequently the ones who inflict the most self-blame on themselves.
+Victims of sexual assault, whether at the hands of a stranger or someone they know, are frequently the ones who inflict the most self-blame on themselves.
 Keep in mind that no victim is ever at fault for the conduct of an offender.

 Sexual Abuse Perpetrated by Organizations

-If you or a loved one are a survivor of sexual abuse by a member of the Boy Scouts of America, the Catholic Church, or any other religious or recreational organization, please reach out to us and share how you have been affected.
+If you or a loved one are a survivor of sexual abuse by a member of Scouting America (formerly Boy Scouts of America), the Catholic Church, or any other religious or recreational organization, please reach out to us and share how you have been affected.

 Hope And Healing For Those Who Have Suffered Sexual Abuse

 In some cases, survivors of sexual assault may feel uncomfortable coming forward.
 If you or someone you know has been a victim of sexual abuse by a perpetrator or any other person in a position of authority, please know that we are ready to listen and help you understand your legal options.
-Finally, we hope to assist you in obtaining the justice you deserve and the medical attention you require to recover from the harm done to your body, mind, and spirit by those who abused you, with the help of a sex abuse lawyer.
+As your sexual abuse lawyer, we hope to assist you in obtaining the justice you deserve and the medical attention you require to recover from the harm done to your body, mind, and spirit, by those who sexually abused you.

 We offer free and confidential consultations regarding your potential case.
 There is no obligation to hire us, but we wish to inform you of your rights and legal options.
 You can contact us online or by calling us at (505) 883-7877.
 Our experienced team is ready to fight and provide justice for you.